alanhe421/vsc-extension-gitlink/README.md

-# GitLink - VS Code Extension
+# Beautiful GitLink - VS Code Extension

 A VS Code extension that allows you to open the web version of files in your Git repository.